HeyTomCat/ProgramLangs/langs/ama/spec.md

 it knows there was a corruption and should output an error.
 ## Specifications for compilers and interpreters
 When building a compiler or an interpreter for AMA it should obey the following:
--Output an error and stop when register 0 is being edited (for reason see
-   [REGISTERS](#registers)).
-This should also be the case for runtime environments.
 -In case your compiler or interpreter uses [TEMPORARY REGISTERS](#temporary-registers) it should
    also output an error and stop when register 253, 254 or 255 is being
    edited (for reason see [TEMPORARY REGISTERS](#temporary-registers)).
-   This DOES NOT apply to runtime environments.
 -When detecting a ; it should ignore the ; and the rest of the line, because
    a ; represents the start of a comment.
 -For compilers and runtime environments the specified [CORRUPTION DETECTION](#corruption-detection)